Special Needs Trusts Pros, Cons, and FAQs

-Generally speaking, money in the trust can be used to pay for items and services that are not provided to the person by the public benefits system.
-For example, money in the trust can buy the beneficiary a television or pay someone to be the individual’s companion while at home or while on a trip.
+Generally speaking, money in the trust can be used to pay for items and services that are not provided to the person by means-tested government benefit programs.
+For example, money in the trust can buy the beneficiary a television or pay someone to be the individual’s companion while on a trip.

 27. Why should I bother with the trust?
-Why not leave everything to my disabled child’s brother and let his brother take care of the money?
+Why not leave everything to my child’s neurotypical brother and let his brother take care of the money?

-It is important to have dedicated funds irrevocably devoted to the disabled child.
-His brother, his sister or other family members, however well meaning, could face a divorce or be sued or die before his disabled sibling.
+It is important to have dedicated funds irrevocably devoted to the person with the disability.
+His brother, his sister or other family members, however well meaning, could face a divorce or be sued or die before his sibling with a disability.
 In any of these circumstances, the money could be lost and become unavailable.

 28. Who should be the trustee of a special needs trust?

 The trustee should be someone who is very responsible and who will be devoted to the beneficiary.
 This is often a relative, although it can be a professional fiduciary or “professional trustee” if no family member is available.
 This is a very complicated question that you must discuss with your attorney who understands these types of trusts.